raspberrypilearning/octapi-calculating-pi/en/step_5.md

 ---
 ![Binary](images/binary-floating-point-answer.png)

-- 0.1000011
+- Write the sign and mantissa - 0.1000011
-- Move the point 6 places to the right
+- Move the point 6 (0110) places to the right
 - 0100001.1
 - 0100001 = 32 + 1 = 33
 - .1 = 0.5